PaulGilchrist/documents/articles/api-odata-bulk-updates.md

 /// <remarks>
 /// Make sure to secure this action before production release
 /// </remarks>
 /// <param name="userList">An object containing an array of partial user objects.
-/// See GET action for object model.
-Since PATCH only requires the id property and those properties being modified, it does not have its own model
-/// </param>
+Only properties supplied will be updated.</param>
 [HttpPatch]
 [ODataRoute("")]
 [ProducesResponseType(typeof(IEnumerable<User>), 200)] // Ok